civican/legisinfo/42-1/bills/C-92/bill_text.md

     support measures to enable Indigenous children to exercise their rights effectively;

-    fiscal arrangements, **relating to the provision of child and family services by the Indigenous governing body, that are sustainable, needs-based and consistent with the principle of substantive equality in order to secure long-term positive outcomes for Indigenous children, families and communities and to support the capacity of the Indigenous group, community or people to** exercise the legislative authority **effectively**; and
+    fiscal arrangements, relating to the provision of child and family services by the Indigenous governing body, that are sustainable, needs-based and consistent with the principle of substantive equality in order to secure long-term positive outcomes for Indigenous children, families and communities and to support the capacity of the Indigenous group, community or people to exercise the legislative authority effectively; and

     any other coordination measure related to the effective exercise of the legislative authority.